Fraud awareness

 Examples of what a fraudster might ask you to do:

-CEO Fraud is when cyber criminals hack into company email accounts to impersonate the CEO, Managing Director or senior staff and ask an employee to make payments to an account managed by the fraudster.
+CEO Fraud is when cyber criminals hack into company email accounts, or set up a fake personal email account, to impersonate the CEO, Managing Director or senior staff and ask an employee to make payments to an account managed by the fraudster.
 They’ll typically target a company's finance department, but may also target other employees who have authority to make payments.

 Usually the request sounds urgent, to panic the employee into acting without thinking and going through the usual checks and balances.
 The kinds of payments they’ll ask you to make are invoices for a supplier, utility or service, or products the company needs.